webpro/DuckJS/README.md

 ## Motivation

-There are not a lot of solutions (if at all) to lazy-load complete modules (i.e. HTML, CSS _and_ Javascript) in a simple and straightforward manner.

 Often do I identify the need to fetch only a minimum of resources on page load, in order to optimize perceived performance.
 All resources that are not required immediately should then be lazy loaded on demand.
 This tiny library provides the means to do just that.

+There are not a lot of complete solutions to (lazy) load complete modules (i.e. JavaScript, _and_ CSS, _and_ HTML) in a simple and straightforward manner.
+Script loaders are common, but they usually support only JavaScript.

+## yepnope

+Why develop or use DuckJS when there is [yepnope](http://yepnopejs.com)?
+The popular (and deservedly so!) [yepnope](http://yepnopejs.com) library is a similar solution, but DuckJS has an even simpler API, is much smaller, and supports both CSS and HTML loading by default.
+On the other hand, DuckJS doesn't have the yep/nope feature tests for conditional resource loading, and also there is no plugin architecture.
+This is by design, to keep things simple.

 ## API